 Located on Lantau Island, Cheung Sha Beach is an awesome place to enjoy an afternoon of peace and serenity.
 Divided into Upper Cheung Sha Beach and Lower Cheung Sha Beach, this three-kilometre-long beach is the longest in Hong Kong and boasts fine white sand that stretches on for miles.
 The slightly busier Lower Cheung Sha Beach has a few restaurants where you can find some delicious food, but for a more relaxing experience, walk 10 minutes to the upper part to escape the crowd.
 I promise you will have an enjoyably peaceful day.

 How to get there: Take the ferry from Central Pier 6 to Mui Wo.
 Remember to check the ferry schedule and fares when planning your trip.
-Ferries can be up to an hour apart and can cost up to $42.90 for fast ferry service.
+Ferries can be up to an hour apart and while fast ferry services are available, can be quite pricey.
 From Mui Wo, take bus 1 or 4 to Cheung Sha Beach (takes around 15 minutes).
 Alternatively, you can take bus 11, 23, or A35 from Tung Chung directly to Cheung Sha Beach.

 What perhaps makes Silvermine Bay one of the best beaches in Hong Kong is the fact that it is relatively secluded, as it is situated on Lantau Island away from the hustle and bustle of the city.
 This also means that the water quality is better, making it perfect for water sports and a day out with the family.
 Due to its large area, Silvermine Bay also has a lot of space for you to fly your kite or throw your frisbee.
 There are also several Western restaurants and bars along the beach with some good food and drinks.

 How to get there: Take the ferry from Central Pier 6 to Mui Wo, then walk 5 minutes to reach Silvermine Bay.
 Remember to check the ferry schedule and fares when planning your trip.
-Ferries can be up to an hour apart and can cost up to $42.90 for fast ferry service.
+Ferries can be up to an hour apart and fast ferry services will cost extra.

 The best things in life are not easy to get, and the same goes for the best beaches in Hong Kong.
 To arrive at Long Ke Wan, one of Hong Kong’s most pollution-free beaches, you will first have to complete a three-hour hike along the MacLehose Trail.
 This might put you off, but the silky sand and crystal-clear water are like no other.